New driver

 However, new drivers often face high insurance costs due to their lack of experience.
 To minimise expenses, choose a car with a low insurance rating, which leads to lower premiums.

-Below, we've listed 8 of the cheapest cars to insure for new drivers to help you get on the road without spending a fortune.
+Below, we've listed 8 of the cheapest cars to insure for new drivers in 2026 to help you get on the road without spending a fortune.

 Cheap Cars to Insure for Young Drivers